cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>*“market_id”*

 **join_path[]**
-(optional,must begin with table containing at least one partitioning field,must contain all tables of the rule)
+(optional,must begin with table containing at least one partitioning fields and with the most distance to the defined satellite_tables)
-<br>Describes the join path in the model to get from the partitioning key to the direct parent of the tables, where deletion detection should be applied.
-Links will be represented by their Esat/Sat.
-Only in case of non historized links, the link itself can be declared here.
-Declaration of the esat is necessary, since links might have multiple esat/sat with different meanings.
+<br>Describes the join path in the model to get from the tables with partitioning fields to the tables to delete.
+Links can(and should) be represented by one of their Esat/Sat.
+This will imply  a check to only use the last valid releation of a link.
+If links are directly used, validity of the relation is not checked.
+The path must be linear (no branching) and end at the parent of the satellite(s) to delete.

 Example:

-    Model: customer_hub(custId)->customer_contract_lnk/esat->
+    Model: customer_hub(country,custId)->customer_contract_lnk/esat->
-	             contract(contId)->contract_from_customer_p1_sat
+	             contract_hub(contId)->contract_p1_sat + contract_p2_sat

-	satellite_tables: contract_p1_sat
+	satellite_tables: [contract_p1_sat,contract_p2_sat]

-	partitioning_fields: custId
+	partitioning_fields: [country]

 	join_path: customer_hub,customer_contract_esat

-	This will delete all acitve contract_from_customer_p1_sat rows, where the customer id is in stage but not the contId(=Hub key of satellite)
+	This will delete all acitve contract_from_customer_p1_sat rows, where the country of the customer is in stage but not the contId(=Hub key of satellite = second hub key in link)

+**Deletion_key_sql**
+(optional, used for cases, that can't be described by partitioning_fields and joins_path, only appliable for one table per rule)
+<br> To enable more complex scenarios for deletion detection, a Select statement can be provided, that determines all keys, wich have to be deleted in the target table.
+The Engine will insert deletion records for all theses keys.
+(If by ELT or ETL depends on the engine)